 Swartrivier Farm, home to O for Olive, lies just four kilometres from the centre of Prince Albert on the road towards the Swartberg Pass.
 It is the original Karoo olive farm, and a visit here combines three things to do in Prince Albert into one stop: an olive grove walk, an oil tasting and a meal at the farm restaurant.

 The farm shop stocks cold-pressed extra virgin olive oil, flavoured oils, table olives and olive-based products.
-Tastings are informal and educational — staff explain what makes Karoo olive oil different from coastal and Mediterranean varieties.
+Tastings are informal and educational, staff explain what makes Karoo olive oil different from coastal and Mediterranean varieties.
+Plan your olive farm tour and tasting.

 Eat Your Way Through Town

 Prince Albert punches well above its weight when it comes to food.
-Beyond Café O, the town offers several dining experiences worth planning around.
+Beyond Cafe O, the town offers several dining experiences worth planning around.
+For a complete dining breakdown including booking and price tiers, see our Prince Albert restaurants guide.

 Gay’s Guernsey Dairy is a Prince Albert institution.
 The dairy produces artisanal cheese, yoghurt and cream from its own Guernsey herd, and the farm stall sells fresh produce alongside the dairy range.
 It is a mandatory stop for cheese lovers.